 It's a much faster way to learn to play piano because you are working with a few notes directly on the piano and playing them how you like.
 This is quite different than reproducing something exactly as written by someone else.

-Can you learn to play piano without sheet music?
+1. Is it possible to play piano without sheet music?